MishiGiber/wire-android/README.md

 1. Check out the wire-android repository.
 2. From the checkout folder, run `./gradlew assembleProdRelease`.
 This will pull in all the necessary dependencies from Maven.

 These steps will build only the Wire client UI, pulling in all other Wire frameworks from Maven.
-If you want to modify the source/debug other Wire frameworks, you can check project dependencies and build other wire projects separately.
+If you want to modify the source/debug omther Wire frameworks, you can check project dependencies and build other wire projects separately.
 The most interresting projects to check are:

 - [Sync Engine](https://github.com/wireapp/wire-android-sync-engine)
 - [Audio Video Signaling](https://github.com/wireapp/avs)